gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 ### Get the Code

-Make sure you have Gatsby CLI tools installed (we are using npm here...)
+Make sure you have the Gatsby CLI installed:
 ```shell
 npm install -g gatsby-cli
 ```